 Breast cancer is characterized by the uncontrolled growth of cells, specifically in the breast, forming a tumor that can typically be identified through techniques such as X-ray or by touch.
 Like any other type of cancer, it may have the ability to invade surrounding tissues or metastasize and reach the blood or lymphatic system to spread to other parts of the body.
-In contrast to benign lumps that do not have these capabilities, their presence does increase the risk of developing cancer in the future.1 factors beyond being women over 40 years old.2 In the Americas, around 25% of new cases were reported, becoming the leading cause of cancer death in the region.2 The mortality figure surpassed 106,391 deaths annually, and in Latin America and the Caribbean, 32% of women under 50 were affected, compared to the 19% in North America, according to the same source.
-Available evidence indicates that premature deaths from this disease are more common in developing countries, although between 1980 and 2020, high-income countries managed to improve mortality prognosis by up to 40%.3
+In contrast to benign lumps that do not have these capabilities, their presence does increase the risk of developing cancer in the future.

+In 2020, breast cancer caused 685,000 deaths worldwide, with approximately half of these affecting women without specific risk factors beyond being women over 40 years old.
+In the Americas, around 25% of new cases were reported, becoming the leading cause of cancer death in the region.
+The mortality figure surpassed 106,391 deaths annually, and in Latin America and the Caribbean, 32% of women under 50 were affected, compared to 19% in North America, according to the same source.
+Available evidence indicates that premature deaths from this disease are more common in developing countries, although between 1980 and 2020, high-income countries managed to improve mortality prognosis by up to 40%.